Vagrant up and running

 Useful commands

-7#Destroy vagrant machine (files in shared folders are not destroyed).
+1#SSH to machine.2vagrant ssh34#Check running vagrant machines.5vagrant status67#Destroy vagrant machine (files in shared folders are not destroyed).8vagrant destroy910#Shut down virtual machine.11vagrant halt